PenghuiDu/penghui-website/content/post/【reading-notes】handbook-of-functional-mri-data-analysis-introduction/index.md

   preview_only: false
   filename: featured.jpg
 ---
-Welcome 👋 This is an English-translated version of the original lecture summary via DeelL.com.
+Welcome 👋 This is an English-translated version of the original reading notes via DeelL.com.
 There may be some inaccuracies in the translation, so please correct me if you see any.
-For the original Chinese version, please visit [讲座总结 | NeuroAI读书会 - 殊途同归：生物视觉与人工视觉 (qq.com)](https://mp.weixin.qq.com/s?__biz=MzI1MTc1MjQxMg==&mid=2247489080&idx=1&sn=0963d38a0b1dabc7e04bc1c87a2c5920&chksm=e9ef6c8bde98e59dc37f7eed4d5cb4ffbbd79682cf0b720c67ba0b4f1e2b0002bc5fc3265705&token=1564453875&lang=zh_CN#rd)
+For the original Chinese version, please visit [【读书笔记】Handbook of Functional MRI Data Analysis - Introduction (qq.com)](https://mp.weixin.qq.com/s?__biz=Mzg5ODg3MzU4OA==&mid=2247483670&idx=1&sn=09925ce7abda6fdb03a083314d9d2514&chksm=c05aa08df72d299b7eaeab1d18443b80ea161b3b910071550b80761a395a6599a462e756bfae&token=1947952242&lang=zh_CN#rd)

-Most of the content of this reading note comes from Professor Pinglei Bao’s Lecture in the NeuroAI Book Club.
+Most of the content of this reading note comes from the *Handbook of Functional MRI Data Analysis*.
+Please read [the original book](http://www.fmri-data-analysis.org/) for more accurate information.
 If there is any infringement, please get in touch with me and I will remove it immediately.

 - - -